ReactJSGirls/reactjsgirls-docs/Readme.md

 # Docs for ReactJSGirls

-This repo serves as the hub for the documentation and turorials for ReactJSGirls and their workshops.
+This repo serves as the hub for the documentation and tutorials for ReactJSGirls and their workshops.
 Anyone is free to contribute and create issues.

 We follow the http://berlincodeofconduct.org/.